icestormikk/GeneticAlgorithmApplication/README.md

-# Getting Started with Create React App
+# Getting Started with Vite

 This project was bootstrapped with [Vite](https://vitejs.dev/).